khyatiwalia40-ui/hotel-survey-form/README.md

-# hotel-survey-form
-A hotel survey form built using HTML to collect user feedback with validation and multiple input types.
+This is my first HTML project.

+It is a survey form that collects user feedback about a hotel.

+Built using:
+- HTML forms
+- Input validation